Jeremi360/PyFox/README.md

+"Warning: for now don't work - core dump error :("

-You need python version >= 2.6 and Gtk and Webkit from gir repository.
+You need python version 2.7 or 3.x and Gtk and Webkit from gir repository.
-Version of this program is 0.8 .
 To run: python RERows.py
-Other python files are older version file "ui/RERows next.ui" is mockup of 1.0 version of this program to view this use Glade in 3.x version.

 Features:
 - google search in adrees bar